-Hockey Canada and each of the Members of which Hockey Canada is comprised is specifically named as an insured, and all sub-associations, leagues and teams which form a part of Hockey Canada.
-It includes any officer, director, employee, coach, volunteer worker, instructor, referee, or participant of a Committee while acting within the scope of his or her duties.
-It includes participants of any teams, leagues, Member teams, division teams, national teams or international teams provided all are registered with or affiliated with Hockey Canada.
-It includes any sponsor of any team or Hockey Canada, but only with respect to his, her or their liability as such; and it includes any owner of any insured team.
+Hockey Canada and its Members are specifically named as insured, as well as all sub-associations, leagues and teams which form a part of Hockey Canada.
+That includes any officer, director, employee, coach, volunteer, instructor, referee or participant of a committee while acting within the scope of their duties.
+It also includes participants of any teams, leagues, Member teams, division teams, national teams or international teams provided all are registered with or affiliated with Hockey Canada, any sponsor of any team or Hockey Canada, but only with respect to their liability as such, and any owner of an insured team.